yuniapak/u1_lab_TMDB_API/README.md

 ## Overview

 In this exercise you will fetch movie data from the [OMDB API](http://www.omdbapi.com/) and render it in the browser.
-This is a deliberately broad assignment in preparation for P1.

 ## OMDB API